Open-Transactions/protocol-docs/content/index.md

 ## Document Types

-The `doctypes/` folder contains descriptions of the XML structures that are created by OpenTXS.
+The `doctypes` folder contains descriptions of the XML structures that are created by OpenTXS.
 The format is described in [Document Types](DocumentTypes.md).

 ## Encodings

-Encodings are detailed in the `encoding/` directory.
+Encodings are detailed in the `encoding` folder.

 ## Monetas Enhancement Proposals

-Significant changes to the code follow a process using MEP documents (Monetas Enhancement Proposals), stored in the `mep/` directory.
+Significant changes to the code follow a process using MEP (Monetas Enhancement Proposal) documents, which are stored in the `mep` folder.

 ## Other documentation